Wyoming’s Emerald City

 With award winning breweries, iconic western bars, excellent dining, and a plethora of events going on throughout the year, Sheridan is a hub for activities.
 When you’re finished riding the Bighorns, or you’re taking a day off of riding to experience Sheridan, here is our list of things to do to make your trip truly unforgettable

-Brewery Slam- Visit Sheridan’s Three Popular Breweries.
+Brewery Slam- Visit Sheridan’s Award Winning Breweries.

 Black Tooth Brewing Company’s brews have been recognized nationally, have won awards across the Rocky Mountain West, and has attracted visitors from around the world.
 From their award winning Bomber Mountain Amber Ale to their Hot Streak I.P.A, Black Tooth knows how to make a great tasting beer.
 Just down the road, Luminous Brewhouse is always packing the house with live music and their flagship brews like the Black Mountain Coffee Ale to their hop flavored Uphill Red Ale.
 Smith Alley, is located in historic downtown Sheridan and is the newest member of the brewery family.
 Smith Alley is Sheridan’s only brewpub, offering burgers, appetizers, and kid friendly meals.